jlapeyre/BlockEnums.jl/README.md

 BlockEnums is like the built-in Enums.
 The main differences are

 * Enumerated types are mutable in the sense that instances may be added after the type is created.
+* The type may be optionally enclosed in a module (a namespace).
 * The enumeration may be partitioned into blocks of values.
 For example `@addinblock A 2 x` would add the instance `x` to type `A` in the second block of indices.

+These are supported by keyword arguments `blocklength`, `mod`, `numblocks`.
+There is also a keyword `compactshow`.
+This omits printing the integer associated with the enum value when displaying.

 ```julia
 julia> using BlockEnums